markdryan/subtilis/docs/Subtilis.md

 is set to the default value for the type.
 This is sort of irrelvant as that value cannot be accessed by the program.

+### Strings

+Strings work much in the same way as they do in BBC BASIC with the exception that there is no limit on the length of strings apart from the memory made avaiable to the program.

 ### Arrays

 Arrays variables can be declared in two different ways in Subtilis.